 The technological and computing power of an update as advanced as Penguin 4.0 would have been a mere pipe dream to Google engineers 10 years ago, yet here we are.
 That’s not to even speak about RankBrain and the implications that come with that.

 Even if the future will eventually play out to some form of ‘balance within the search engine force’ and another player rising that can rival Google, we have to assume one thing…

 Any Google Competitor Will Be Finding Ways to Optimise the Same things: Only Better

 Google built their fortune and prominence on simply being the best at delivering the content that people wanted or needed.
 Its a pretty simple premise.

 In exchange for being the best method for people to get the answers they seek, people have been more than willing to swap huge stock piles of their personal data to Google.

 The playoff seems fair to many people, insignificant to others, and there are plenty who don’t actually realise that this is what is happening.

 It would seem the average person doesn’t care that much about their information being harvested and then used for a profit.
 Just as long as they are getting the most relevant and useful responses to their search queries.

 The emphasis here, is relevant and useful.

-If another company can find a better way to deliver the most useful and relevant content to users and they can get the message out to the wider population, then they may just topple Google.
+If another company can find a better way to deliver the most useful and relevant content to users and can effectively reach a wider audience, they may just surpass Google.
 Who can honestly know what the next 10 years holds.